space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 - if user is group member
     - details including date, time, address
     - toggle button to participate in event / leave event
-    - message board all group members can submit to with entries including:
+    - message board through which all group members can post messages:
+        - each message contains profile image of sender, username of sender, and text content of message
-        - profile image, username, message for all previously submitted messages
+        - all previously submitted messages can be viewed
-        - input field for message <= 50 charcters and submit button for new messages
+        - input field for a new message
+            - <= 50 charcters and submit button for new messages
 - if user is event host:
     - button that allows event to be disbanded. disbanded events are no different than regular events except a large message indicating they are disbanded is displayed.
 ![meetupEventHome](images/meetupBasic/meetupEventHome.png)